|

 My four beloved dogs, Princess, Queenie, Drakoumen and Spitha, were sprawled, motionless on the sand.
 Their legs were bound and they were leg tied together in a circle.
 They had been deliberately shot to death.
 My tiny rescue Spitha had a small American flag shoved down her throat.
 Their eyes were open.
 Dried blood, pain and fear enshrouded them in a blanket of death.

-The next morning, after over 14 years of owning, growing and directing a very lucrative business, I left Skiathos, my husband, a multi-million dollar enterprise and fled to Athens with my beloved Twinkie, Perky, Ebony and one suitcase.
+The next morning, after 14 years of building and managing a lucrative business, I left Skiathos, my husband, a million dollar enterprise and fled with Twinkie, Perky and Ebony and one suitcase to Athens.

-I quickly filed for divorce; from the man; from the country.
-The lingering visions of animals suffering and their death and my pain are palpable to my core and have never left me and I don't think ever will.
+I filed for divorce; from the man; from the country.
+The lingering visions of suffering and death and my pain are palpable to my core and have never left me and never will.

 Deliberate animal abuse and willful neglect are rampant in Greece and have been for decades.
 Poisoning, shooting, hanging, drowning, deliberate starvation and far worse are a way of life for the animals of Greece.

-I lived in Greece for15 years, in Athens and in Skiathos; an astonishingly beautiful island situated in the Northern Aegean.
-I speak fluently and I read and write the language.
+I speak with some authority as I lived in Greece for 14 years, both in Athens and in Skiathos, an astonishingly beautiful island situated in the Northern Aegean.
+I speak, read and write the language.
 I know and understand the people.
-My personal history with Greece spans over three decades, beginning while I was in university.
-That history is peppered with the visions of unimaginable cruelty and the vulnerable souls that took their last breaths as I held them close in my arms and tried to comfort them as they took their final breaths.
+My personal history with Greece spans three decades, beginning while I was in university.
+That history is peppered with the visions of unimaginable cruelty and the vulnerable souls that took their last breaths as I held them close and comforted them.

 Today I am in daily phone contact with Greek friends, journalists, government officials (of the opposition party) and animal protectionists.
 Greece remains under fire as the Greek state and her municipal governments continue to ignore the international animal protection movement's outcry over abject neglect and the brutal violence perpetrated against animals by some Greeks, non-Greeks and allegedly, government entities.